code2dipi/react-mongodb-nodejs-express-fullstack-rest-app/client/README.md

-# Getting Started with Create React App
+# Getting Started with Create fullstack App using React, NodeJs,Mongodb and express

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).